 Question with 1 note

-Anonymous asked: Just so you're aware, Niv 2.0 will only draw you 1 card when it attacks.
+Anonymous said: Just so you're aware, Niv 2.0 will only draw you 1 card when it attacks.
 He draws a card whenever he deals damage, not a card for each damage he deals.

 Yeah, I know.
 I said that if he survives a turn, he’ll draw you 4 cards.
 This is because he can get in for damage in the air, and then you’ll likely be able to activate his ping ability three times.